-Jamie’s Insanity Burger, a genuine recipe by Jamie Oliver, is maybe one of the most satisfying and delicious burgers I’ve ever had.
+We just call it Jamie’s Insanity Burger, but it’s a recipe that truely lives up to its name.
+This is a genuine recipe by Jamie Oliver, and is in my opinion, maybe one of the most satisfying and delicious burgers I’ve ever had.
 I’m no stranger to burgers, and have been making them for many years.
 What thrilled me most about this recipe was the fresh buns, and the lettuce sauce.
-It makes this burger ooze and drip with flavor that you just don’t want to miss.
+The lettuce sauce in particular, just makes the burger ooze and drip with flavor that you don’t want to miss.
 Anyone who’s a fan of Jamie Oliver knows his unique and effortless qualities that he harmonizes with food.
 He takes the simple and makes it dazzling.
 Burgers are simple.
 But with a few tweaks and imaginative additions, the simple just got insane!
 This burger recipe is a reflection and a creation from someone who loves food.

 Jamie’s Insanity Burger